 Challenges and Next Steps

-BSDI is considered an adaptive and evolving system, and improvements are made iteratively, on an annual basis.
-To date, CRS has taken a slow and deliberate approach in rolling out BSDI to ensure the system is fully adopted and embedded in the agency’s practice along each step of the way.
+BSDI is an adaptive and evolving system, and improvements are made annually.
+CRS has taken a slow and deliberate approach in rolling out BSDI to ensure the system is fully adopted and embedded in the agency’s practice along each step of the way.
 In order to optimize the system, there are several ‘next steps’ that CRS will be exploring over the coming years:

 - Beneficiary databases and unique beneficiary identifiers – Currently many, but not all projects develop and maintain beneficiary databases that include unique identifiers.
 Best practice at CRS encourages projects to develop a such systems that include unique identifiers and demographic information.
 The existence of such systems for all CRS projects will enable the BSDI system to: